Do I have an ICBC Car Accident Claim?

 At Klein Lawyers, we primarily assist clients in Vancouver and throughout British Columbia with filing claims through their Basic Autoplan coverage, which we explain below.

-You cannot register your vehicle and drive or park it in British Columbia if you have not bought ICBC’s basic insurance coverage, or “Autoplan.”
+You cannot register your vehicle and drive or park it in British Columbia if you have not bought ICBC’s basic insurance policy coverage, or “Autoplan.”
 Generally speaking, you can file five different types of claims through this coverage:

 Third-party liability – When you cause a crash.
 You are covered for up to $200,000 in injury costs and auto damage that you cause (unless you buy excess coverage).